 Adults and Teenagers

-Build a remote controlled robot powered by a Raspberry Pi computer.
+Build a remote controlled robot powered by a Raspberry Pi computer and the Python programming language.

 Anatomy of a Robot